vkurup/kurup.org/source-old/blog/_posts/2009-09-19-blog-update.markdown

 date: 2009/09/19 00:00:00
 layout: post
 title: bye bye Wordpress
-tags: blog design jekyll programming
+categories: blog design jekyll programming
 ---
 This site has undergone another transformation.
 I've ditched [Wordpress](http://wordpress.org) and am now using a tool called [Jekyll](http://github.com/mojombo/jekyll).
 It's a program that runs on my laptop and generates static files from a bunch of templates.
 I then upload the static files to my server.
 Wordpress, like any dynamic software, has security risks.
 Especially since it's such a popular blog app, it's always under attack.
 I don't have the time or interest to keep up with updates, especially since my blogging is so low-profile.
 It's just something I do for fun.